amedott/AviUtl_AutoBlur_K_Script_EN/README.md

     - Rot Blur : Rotational blur
 4. Relative Path

-    Specifies path for the roational blur.
+    Specifies path for the rotational blur.
 Detects if it's ini the same place as AutoBlur_K.

 5. Mod Path